MicrosoftDocs/sql-docs/docs/tools/sqlpackage/sqlpackage-with-data-in-parquet-files.md

 Ledger tables are enabled for extract and publish operations with Parquet files.

-Data stored with Always Encrypted is not supported for extract and publish operations with Parquet files.
+Data stored with Always Encrypted isn't supported for extract and publish operations with Parquet files.

 ## Next Steps